 STEAM

-The platform provides users with the opportunity not only to buy and download games, but also to communicate in communities, exchange content, view and create modifications for games.
-Steam also includes functions such as cloud storage, automatic game updating and support for cross -platform game, which greatly simplifies life to gamers.
-Thanks to SteamWorks - a set of tools for developers - the platform allows you to integrate achievements, leaders and other social functions directly into the games.
+The platform allows users to not only buy and download games, but also to communicate in communities, share content, view and create modifications for games.
+Steam also includes features such as cloud storage, automatic game updates and cross-platform play support, which makes life much easier for gamers.
+Thanks to Steamworks, a set of tools for developers, the platform allows you to integrate achievements, leaderboards and other social features directly into games.

 Advantages of Steam:

-- A wide range of games and software
+- Wide range of games and software

-- Social functions and Steam Community
+- Social Features and Steam Community

-- Cloud storage and synchronization of progress
+- Cloud storage and progress synchronization

 - Automatic updates and patches